dinanathsj29/web-design-development-fundamentals-tutorial/README.md

   - Allows complex sorting and filtering of data
   - MySQL, Sybase, Oracle, SQLite
 - Non-Relational Database (No SQL database)
-  - NoSQL database store data in object driven datasets
+  - NoSQL database stores data in object driven datasets
   - Faster to index and scale easier than relational databases
   - MongoDB, Cassandra, CouchDB, SimpleDB, HBase

 ### 4.5.
 SQL database (Structured Query Language)
 - The Standard Query Language for managing and retrieving information from databases.
 - SQL syntax is simple and logical, easy to learn
-- select, insert, update, delete such simple keyword-based syntax statement used to manipulate data
+- select, insert, update, delete such simple keyword-based syntax statements used to manipulate data

 ### 4.6.
 CMS (CMS Content Management System)
-- An application to control creation, management, publishing and archiving sites content
+- An application to control creation, management, publishing, and archiving sites content
 - A good CMS can speed up creation, updating of content faster, manage user groups, controls content as per roles
-- Web-based CMS assist in the creation, publishing and archiving of site content, also provides advanced control over site functionality such as blogging, community boards, and e-commerce.
+- Web-based CMS assist in the creation, publishing, and archiving of site content, also provides advanced control over site functionality such as blogging, community boards, and e-commerce.

 #### How to choose a CMS?
 - Understand site goals and future needs